 Evidence and Supporting Documents

-We are gathering information and evidence which will form the basis for the planning policies within the National Park.
-The following are the pieces of work that are published or are underway.
-This webpage is being updated as work is completed and published.
-The studies are sorted by theme and relate directly to the chapters of the emerging South Downs Local Plan.
+We have gathered information and evidence which form the basis of the planning policies within the South Downs Local Plan.
+The studies are sorted by theme and relate directly to the chapters in the Local Plan.

 National planning policy states that major development in locations such as the South Downs National Park should be refused except in exceptional circumstances.
 An assessment of sites identified in the Local Plan: Preferred Options against the meaning of ‘major development’ is set out in the following report:

 - Assessment of Site Allocations against Major Development Considerations Sept 2017

 - Assessment of Site Allocations against Major Development Considerations – Technical Report (October 2015)

 - Maurici legal opinion on definition of major development (2011)

 - Maurici legal opinion on definition of major development (2014)

 - Landmark Chambers legal opinion on definition of major development (2017)

 A GIS based tool (EcoServ GIS) has been developed to provide supporting evidence for the Local Plan.
 The GIS tool enables us to map and understand the delivery of Ecosystem Services with the National Park.
 A large number of maps have been produced and are included within this report: